 Many opt out of the traditional holiday woes by creating new and more meaningful ones.
 For example; as empty-nesters, one of the most important things for Jim and I during the holiday season is being together.
 Relaxing by the fire with favorite scents, music, hot beverages, candles and an enjoyable meal makes for a perfect Thanksgiving or Christmas, simple pleasures.
 Of course, early planning is primary.
 Visits, practical gift giving and sharing favorite dishes with family/friends before the special day, permits for an easy transition into our own personal desires.

 If you have children, however, things can be a bit different.
 Include the family in the planning and the decorations.
-Crafts with the family can offer affordable joys that will be cherished for years!
+Crafts with the family can offer affordable joys that can be cherished for years!

 There is no one way to celebrate holidays, as we all have our own unique approach.
 Yet, overdoing, coupled with an unrealistic approach towards such can be an open door for unnecessary anguish, including depression.